sphinx-doc/sphinx/doc/theming.rst

   <http://www.haiku-os.org/docs/userguide/en/contents.html>`_.
 The following
   options are supported:

-  - **full_logo** (true or false, default false): If this is true, the header will only show the :confval:`html_logo`.
+  - **full_logo** (true or false, default ``False``): If this is true, the header will only show the :confval:`html_logo`.
 Use this for large logos.
     If this is false, the logo (if present) will be shown floating right, and the documentation title will be put in the header.
   - **textcolor**, **headingcolor**, **linkcolor**, **visitedlinkcolor**, **hoverlinkcolor** (CSS colors): Colors for various body elements.